moabs81/scaffold2/readme.md

 * LESS (but switching to Sass soon, because wth why am I using the Lesser one? \#PunIntended)
 * Mocha + Chai (using assert because the.expect.chain.is.just.weird.to.me)
     * the tests don't actually test anything... yet #TBD
-* jQuery, exposed as project global (i.e. can be used in any module without being required or imported) using webpack's ProvidePlugin plugin, because I'm stuck in 2013.
+* jQuery, exposed as project global (i.e. can be used in any module without being required or imported) using Webpack's ProvidePlugin plugin, because I'm stuck in 2013.
-* JSON-Server to mock simple APIs (I love this thing, seriously)
+* JSON-Server to mock simple APIs (I love this thing, seriously.
+Also, I'm so easy to impress, seriously.)
     * a db.json source file contains a few pieces of data, designed to mock company locations and users
 * A few modules, mostly placeholders
-    * The component 'workbench container' includes the top menu, the transition code for scrolling and parallax, and returns the name of the target 'root' div for you to start building your application
+    * The component 'workbench container' includes the top menu, the transition code for scrolling and parallax, and returns the name of the target 'root' div for you to start building your application.
+The stylesheet for it is a bit of a mess, and like cleaning up a junk drawer, it is on my to-do list to clean it up.

 #### Global dependencies include